Annieeeee11/rust-notes/src/bin/21-Macros/macros.md

     username: String,
 }
-// this debug tells the println how to print the struct imp Debug for User {
+// this debug tells the println how to print the struct impl Debug for User {
 // this is important function we have to make it because it is present in debug trait

     fn fmt(&self,f: &mut Formatter<'_> ) -> std::fmt::Result {